zonghuiyouren/activestorage/README.md

-# Active Storage
+# Backup Storage

-Active Storage makes it simple to upload and reference files in cloud services, like Amazon S3 or Google Cloud Storage, and attach those files to Active Records.
+Backup Storage makes it simple to upload and reference files in cloud services, like Amazon S3 or Google Cloud Storage, and attach those files to Active Records.
 It also provides a disk service for testing or local deployments, but the focus is on cloud storage.